aws-samples/mwaa-disaster-recovery/README.md

 ### BR-8: Simulate DR for Testing

-To be able to perform DR testing, you will need to have the **existing** `requirements.txt` file, plugins, and DAGs replicated from the primary to the secondary DAGs S3 bucket (note that any new changes are replicated automatically, existing objects are not).
-If the version of `requirements.txt` used by your primary MWAA environment from the primary DAGs S3 bucket is not available in the secondary DAGs S3 bucket, then you will encounter an error detailed in the [FAQ-2 Failure to Create New Environment](#faq-2-failure-to-create-new-environment) section.

-To avoid this issue, use a S3 Batch Replication job to perform a one time replication of the existing objects including `requirements.txt` from the primary DAGs S3 bucket to the secondary.
-Please follow [step 4 (only) of this tutorial](https://aws.amazon.com/getting-started/hands-on/replicate-existing-objects-with-amazon-s3-batch-replication/?ref=docs_gateway/amazons3/s3-batch-replication-batch.html).
-After the replication is complete, you can simulate a DR situation by setting the `MWAA_SIMULATE_DR` parameter in your `.env` file as follows:
+You can simulate a DR situation by enabling the `MWAA_SIMULATE_DR` parameter in your `.env` file as follows:
 ```sh
 MWAA_SIMULATE_DR=YES